Battle of Guttstadt-Deppen: Guttstadt-Deppen

 Ney deployed General of Division Jean Gabriel Marchand's division at Guttstadt and Praslity (Altkirch) to the north, with one infantry and one cavalry regiment in the woods near Smolajny (Schmolainen).
 The French marshal posted General of Division Baptiste Pierre Bisson's division to the south and west in the villages of Głotowo (Glottau), Knopin (Knopen), Łęgno (Lingnau), and Kwiecewo (Queetz).
 Marchand commanded the 6th Light, 39th Line, 69th Line, and 76th Line Infantry Regiments.
 Bisson led the 25th Light, 27th Line, 50th Line, and 59th Line Infantry Regiments.
 All regiments were made up of two battalions.
-A powerful cavalry contingent supported VI Corps, including the 3rd, 5th, 7th, and 8th Hussar Regiments, the 14th and 24th Chasseurs a Cheval Regiments, and the 12th Dragoon Regiment.
+A powerful cavalry contingent supported VI Corps, including the 3rd, 5th, 7th, and 8th Hussar Regiments, the 14th and 24th Chasseurs à cheval regiments, and the 12th Dragoon Regiment.
 All cavalry regiments had three squadrons except the dragoons, which had four.
 Bennigsen's 63,000 troops massively outnumbered Ney, who counted only 17,000 men.
+The Polish 3rd Infantry Regiment under Colonel Edward Żółtowski and 5th Mounted Rifles Regiment under Colonel Kazimierz Turno also took part in the battle on the side of Napoleon.

 At 6:00 AM on 5 June, Bagration advanced on Altkirch and quickly captured it.
 At Altkirch, the Advance Guard commander hesitated because the 2nd and 4th Columns were lagging behind schedule.
 Ney used the chance to pull back the troops at Schmolainen, while launching a powerful riposte on Bagration.
 The Russians lost 500 casualties in the encounter, while French losses are not stated.
 As Osten-Sacken's strong 2nd Column began to make itself felt on his left, Ney made a fighting withdrawal, making maximum use of skirmishers.

 Gorchakov seized Guttstadt after the French evacuated it.
 Platov got across the Łyna at Barkweda and joined the Russian left wing.
 By 3:00 PM, Ney took up a position facing northeast near Jankowo (Ankendorf) and Świątki (Heiligenthal).
 The right flank was protected by the Queetz Lake, the center by a small watercourse, and the left flank by a small forest north of Deppen.
 The day's action ended along this line.

 The morning of 6 June found Ney still defiantly in position.
 The Russian attacks began at 5:00 AM with Golitsyn attacking the French left, hoping to seize the bridge at Deppen and cut off Ney's retreat.
 Osten-Sacken assaulted the French center while Gorchakov struck his opponents' right flank.
 Bennigsen held Bagration's Advanced Guard and Constantine's Guard in reserve.
 Ney's defense completely baffled Gorchakov, but his left and center were relentlessly pressed back.
 Hoping to flank Ney out of position, Gorchakov moved south of Queetz Lake which is about 1.6 km south of Queetz. and took his soldiers out of the battle for a few hours.
 This blunder relieved the pressure on the French right and the marshal used the respite to shift troops to shore up his left and center.
 Neatly withdrawing his corps across the bridge at Deppen, Ney escaped with little further loss.